3. Value Added Tax

 The VAT rates are as follows:

-The reduced rate is applicable, namely, to some essential goods and services, such as food, agricultural goods (if not exempt), electricity, transport of passengers, accommodation in hotel units, pharmaceutical and health products.
+The reduced rate is applicable, namely, to some essential goods and services, such as food, agricultural goods (if not exempt), electricity, transport of passengers, accommodation in hotel units, pharmaceutical, health products and some entertainment tickets.

-The intermediate rate is applicable to other foodstuff, wine, and certain equipment or machinery intended for agriculture or entertainment tickets.
+The intermediate rate is applicable to other foodstuff, wine, and certain equipment or machinery intended for agriculture.

 Certain transactions are exempt from VAT (for example, financial and insurance transactions, medical services, educational services, rental of housing).
 Since the trader or professional performing these activities does not charge VAT on them, they do not give the right to deduct input VAT.
 Other exempt transactions, however, (mainly those relating to international trade, such as exports) do confer the right to deduct input VAT.